Volume 40 | Issue 147

 In addition to verifying that routine tasks are monitored in accordance with plan terms and administrative policies – such as making required minimum distributions – administrators must be on the alert for some not-so-common tasks.
 Here are some key areas to watch:

 Remind participants of any opportunity to name beneficiaries.
 Many plan administrators have had to sort out competing claims for death benefits because of unclear or missing beneficiary designations.
 These disputes can sometimes result in costly litigation.
 Most plans make a participant’s spouse the default beneficiary.
 If the plan offers a choice, and a participant wants plan benefits diverted to someone else, such as children, parents or a favorite charity, a properly executed beneficiary designation is the ticket.
 Make a point of reminding plan participants to update their beneficiary designations and let them know if they must use specific plan forms to make their designation.

 Identify lost participants with vested benefits.
 Returned plan notices, statements or distribution checks should be researched timely to identify lost participants.
-The sooner the search is started, the more likely you’ll be able to locate that a terminated participant whose address has changed can be located.
+The sooner the search is started, the more likely you’ll be able to locate that a terminated participant whose address has changed.
 Funds covering any check that remains outstanding for a significant period should be redeployed to the trust or, depending on the amount, rolled into an IRA.
 Adjustments will be needed to address any income tax that had been withheld.

-The fact that fewer notices to participants are mandated for governmental retirement plans than for private-sector plans sometimes leads governmental plans to be somewhat passive in maintaining ongoing communications with participants who have terminated with vested benefits.
+The fact that fewer notices to participants are mandated for governmental retirement plans than for private-sector plans may lead governmental plans to be somewhat passive in maintaining ongoing communications with participants who have terminated with vested benefits.
 If your plan does not regularly reach out to these participants, we encourage you to begin sending them reminders of their entitlement to benefits and the processes for claiming them.
-Failure by participants to begin receiving benefits before attaining certain ages can lead to a number of adverse outcomes, including tax penalties for affected participants and negative publicity for retirement systems that effectively allow participants to inadvertently forego receipt of benefits they have earned.
+Failure by participants to begin receiving benefits before attaining certain ages can result in a number of adverse outcomes, including tax penalties for affected participants and negative publicity for retirement systems that effectively allow participants to inadvertently forego receipt of benefits they have earned.

 Address foreign asset reporting obligations.
 In an effort to address tax evasion, money laundering, and terrorist financing concerns, compliance requirements mandate reporting of assets held by foreign financial institutions (including retirement plans) and benefit distributions to certain individuals.
 Plan fiduciaries will want to assess compliance with these requirements, particularly the Foreign Account Tax Compliance Act (FATCA), the Report of Foreign Bank and Financial Accounts (FBAR), and regulations issued by Treasury’s Office of Foreign Assets Control (OFAC).
 Our June 12, 2014 For Your Information outlines these requirements; our April 4, 2017 For Your Information provides an update on filing timing.

 Review and analyze insurance coverage.
 Insurance can be purchased to protect fiduciaries and the plan against liability or losses occurring due to a plan fiduciary’s act or omission.
 Fiduciaries can be personally liable for losses incurred by a plan due to their breach; insurance can cover some of those losses.